AndresFernandezSanMiguel/AndresFernandezSanMiguel.github.io/_pages/MEM.md

 author_profile: true
 ---

-Some tutorials on the Molecular Elements Method and its application to the elastic calculation of atomic structures.
+Some tutorials on the Molecular Element Method (MEM) and its application to the elastic analysis of atomic structures.

 The theoretical details and recommended references are: